The number of ends of critical branching random walks: Preliminaries

 To be precise, for two graphs $G_1$ and $G_2$ (not necessarily vertex transitive), the Cartesian product $G_1\times G_2$ is the graph with vertex set $V(G_1\times G_2) = V(G_1)\times V(G_2)$ and edge set

-Given transition kernels $P_1$ and $P_2$ on $G_1$ and $G_2$ respectively, we can then define a random walk on $G_1\times G_2$ by flipping a fair coin at every step: if it comes up heads, then we take a step along an edge inherited from $G_1$ according to $P_1$, and if it comes up tails, we take a random walk along an edge inherited from $G_2$ according to $P_2$.
-We write $P = \frac12 P_1 + \frac12 P_2$ for the corresponding transition kernel.
-We consider this to be the ``natural'' random walk on $G_1\times G_2$.
-Note that this is not necessarily the usual isotropic simple random walk on $G_1\times G_2$, in which the walk moves to each of its neighbours with equal probability.
-However, all of our results apply without change in the isotropic case; see Section \ref{appendix} for details.
+Given transition kernels $P_{G_1}$ and $P_{G_2}$ on $G_1$ and $G_2$ respectively, we can then define a random walk on $G_1\times G_2$ by flipping a fair coin at every step: if it comes up heads, then we take a step along an edge inherited from $G_1$ according to $P_{G_1}$, and if it comes up tails, we take a random walk along an edge inherited from $G_2$ according to $P_{G_2}$.
+We write $P = \frac12 P_{G_1} \oplus \frac12 P_{G_2}$ for the corresponding transition kernel.